sasmit-mishra/CODSOFT/README.md

 This repository contains all the tasks completed as part of the CODSOFT Tech Internship.

 ## Tasks
-- Task 1: Portfolio Website
+- Task 1: To-do App
 - Task 2: Calculator
-- Task 3: Landing Page
+- Task 3: Password Generator

 Each task is organized into its own folder with source code and a brief explanation.